unisb-bioinf/causaltrail/CausalTrail.md

 ![](Pictures/StudentNetworkTrained.png)

-The *Query History* lists all submitted queries for the individual networks.
+The *Query History* lists all submitted and valid queries for individual networks.
 The *Query Control Panel* is used in formulating queries.
 We provide several examples for query managment in the next section.

 To train the *Student Network* use the files:

 	test/data/StudentData.txt
 	test/data/controlStudent.json